- At least two (2) origin servers for which to configure traffic

 - The "orange cloud" to the right of the hostname indicates that Cloudflare will proxy the traffic, allowing you to benefit from the same caching, security and performance benefits that you would normally benefit from.
 If you want a DNS-only Load Balancer (e.g. for a non-HTTP(S) protocol) you can click this to set it to "grey cloud" (unproxied) mode (read more on how that works).

-We'll name our pool (this must be unique) and add our origin server address.
+Click Create an origin pool and then we'll name our Pool (this must be unique) and name and add our origin server address.
 We're adding an IP address here, but if our origin server had a hostname (e.g. someapp.googleapps.com), we could enter that instead.
+If you had previously configured Pools, you can select and add those here instead.
+Click Save to continue.

 if we wanted to share these with a larger team.

-After creating each pool, the health will be "unknown" for a moment while we fire off our health checks.
+After attaching a Health Check, the status will be unknown for a moment while we fire off our first checks.

 If you also have Geo Routing enabled as part of your subscription, you can configure specific traffic policies and failover ordering by geographic region